studersi/test-4/Tutorial-04-README.md

      41 408
 ```

 Besides the sixteen requests with the “400 Bad Request” HTTP response there is a large number of 404s (“404 Not Found”).
 HTTP status 400 means a protocol error.
 As is commonly known, 404 is a page not found.
 This is where we should have a look at the permissions.
 But before we continue, a note about the request using the _cut_ command.
-We have subdivided the log line using the _”_ delimiter, extracted the third field with this subdivision and then further subdivided the content, but this time with a space (note the _\_ character) as the delimiter and extracted the second field, which is now the status.
+We have subdivided the log line using the _”_-delimiter, extracted the third field with this subdivision and then further subdivided the content, but this time with a space (note the _\_ character) as the delimiter and extracted the second field, which is now the status.
 Afterwards this was sorted and the _uniq function_ used in count mode.
 We will be seeing that this type of access to the data is a pattern that repeats itself.
 Let’s take a closer look at the log file.

 Further above we discussed encryption protocols and how their analyses was a foundation for deciding on an appropirate reaction to the _POODLE_ vulnerability.
 In practice, which encryption protocols are actually on the server since then: